-Khirbat Umm Burj was probably entered by Israeli forces in the third stage of Operation Yo'av, on 28-29 October 1948.
-This stage was marked by “panic flight” and “some expulsions”, according to Israeli historian Benny Morris; there were also atrocities, notably at nearby al-Dalawayima on 29 October.
-Despite those circumstances, some villagers apparently remained in their homes, for on 6 November, an Israeli unit was sent to “expel refugees” in the area and found 150 villagers in Khirbat Umm Burj.
-Morris writes that the unit, a platoon from the Har'el Brigade (which had just occupied positions to the north), “expelled about 100, apparently injuring some of them.”
-This rais, and others like it carried out betwwen November 1948 and April 1949, aimed at “clearing” areas along the front lines between Israeli- and Jordanian-held territory.
+As it was the case with nearby villages, Khirbat Umm Burj was probably occupied by Israeli forces on 28-29 October 1948, in the third stage of Operation Yo'av.
+Characterized by 'panic flight' and 'expulsions' [Benny Morris], this stage was also marked by atrocities, as the massacre at al-Dawayima on 29 October testified.
+Nevertheless, some villagers decided to remain in their homes, as it appears that on 6 November an Israeli unit was sent to 'expel refugees' in the area - 150 villagers were found in Khirbat Umm Burj.
+The purpose of such raids carried out between November 1948 and April 1949 was to 'clear' areas along the front lines between Israeli- and Jordanian-held territory.
 The village eventually fell in close proximity to the armistice lines.

 No related videos